 The search for a new job can be an emotional roller-coaster for job seekers.
 While it can be exciting to move on to the next stage of your life and career, there are often unexpected challenges and anxieties.
 That’s especially true when you’re planning to relocate and land a new job at the same time!

-The good news is that being from another state doesn’t need to put you at a disadvantage in a job search.
+The good news is that being from another state doesn’t need to put you at a disadvantage in a long distance job search.
 You just need to mention relocation on your resume in a way that helps you compete with local candidates seeking the same job.
 Here are some of the best strategies to help you manage any out-of-state job search, and minimize the concerns employers may have about dealing with relocation issues.

 Why would a relocation be a problem for employers?